j-mcgregor/the-smokery-shed/content/infoPages/2018-07-18-this-is-a-test-info-page.md

       We recycle as much of equipment as possible and can provide a copy of a Environmental Statement upon request.
 meta:
-  description: test meta description
+  description: Frequently Asked Questions
-  title: test meta title
+  title: FAQ
 ---
 We are asked a range of questions from hire equipment, insurance, payment terms & allergies.
 Please see below for a list of FAQ but feel free drop us a line if there's anything else you'd like to ask.